The #1 Largest Crypto Term Glossary

 Unregulated - The term Unregulated defines the absence of control by a central authority.

 User Interface (UI)

-User Interface (UI) - User Interface can be described as the interaction between a user and a digital device such as a computer, smartphone, or tablet.
+User Interface (UI) - the interaction between a user and a digital device such as a computer, smartphone, or tablet.

 Unspent Transaction Output (UTXO)

 Unspent Transaction Output (UTXO) - the unspent cryptocurrency that returns to the wallet after a transaction.